Virus (musician): Career

 Heading into the summer, the release of their second single "Rebel Yell" should be in full swing while Dope joins Mudvayne, Black Label Society, Static-X, Suicide Silence, and Bury Your Dead for the Pedal To The Metal Tour.
 Also during this tour, E1 Records band Dirge Within released Force Fed Lies, their debut album January 9, 2009, which contains a guest guitar solo from Virus on the song "Complacency".

 Looking for more work in 2010, Virus was asked to play guitar by his longtime friend and bandmate Tripp, who is now playing shows as Sinister(VH-1 Daisy Of Love).
 In June, Virus was asked to play with American Idol finalist and Tony Award nominated Rock of Ages vocalist Constantine Maroulis to perform shows called, "A Night At The Rock Show" around the NY, NJ, PA area.
 Being the lead guitarist for Constantine eventually led to Virus performing in the Broadway musical smash hit Rock of Ages himself; playing shows from July 2010 through the present on Broadway in New York City.

 On January 13, 2011, the techno/industrial band Lords of Acid announced Virus would be joining the band.
 He made his debut on the Sonic Angel Tour 2011.
 Virus also toured with Lisa Bouchelle, a singer/songwriter who was main support for Ted Nugent on his Summer of 2011, "I Still Believe Tour".

 After hearing guitar tracks that Virus played for the album from up and coming country artist Bradley Gaskin, John Rich asked Virus to audition to play some shows with Big & Rich.
 He got the nod and made his debut at the prestigious festival Country Thunder in Phoenix, AZ on April 13, 2012.
-Virus will also be doing back to back tours this Fall; first playing with Scum of the Earth in the opening weeks of September, and then joining up with Lords of Acid to finish out until November.

-From November 8 through December 15, Virus will be on tour with New York-based band, Eve To Adam, who are opening the 2012 Halestorm tour with In This Moment as main support.

 On January 10, 2013, it was announced that Virus is a tour member of Device, an industrial metal band which includes David Draiman from Disturbed, and Will Hunt from Evanescence.